Africanexponent. Rwanda is championing a whole revolution that cannot be ignored.

 Rwanda Looks to High-Rise Building to Ease Urban Housing Challenge.
 Photo: The New Times The housing regulator promoting development of high-rise buildings and real estates to tackle issues of land shortage and growing demand for decent homes (file photo).

 Up there, one gets a full and clear view of the entire city and the suburbs in the low lying valleys.
+The air is fresh and the neighborhood serene-providing the perfect environment for a dream home.
 Kigali Masterplan 2040 video.
 Kigali Convention Centre inches closer to completion.
 The long wait for the completion of The Kigali Convention Centre will be put to rest as the international facility will be commissioned this year, Amb.

 Claver Gatete, the minister for finance and economic planning, has said.
 The construction of the twin facility started four years ago, but delays over the years have left many wondering when it would be completed.
 Rwanda: Fusion Capital Invests $34m In Real Estate Sector.
 VENTURES AFRICA – Kenyan private equity firm Fusion Capital, in its first real estate investment in Rwanda, has agreed to finance the construction of a $34 million shopping complex by Kigali Heights, a local real estate developer.